forestryio/forestry.io/hugo/content/careers/hiring-a-senior-ruby-developer.md

 ### What You'll Do

-* Design, build, and maintain efficient, reusable, reliable, and well tested Ruby code
+* Design, build, and maintain efficient, reusable, reliable, and well tested Ruby and JavaScript/React code
 * Design and build database schemas and improvements
 * Identify bottlenecks and bugs, and suggest and implement solutions to these problems
-* Help maintain code quality, organization and automatization
+* Help maintain code quality, organization and automation

-### To Be Successful In This Role, You'll
+### To Be Successful In This Role, You'll Need

-* have a minimum of 5 years experience building and designing Rails applications
+* A minimum of 5 years experience building and designing web applications
-* be driven by solving hard problems and taking ownership over development tasks
+* To be driven by solving hard problems and taking ownership over development tasks
-* take initiative and suggest solutions and improvements
+* To take initiative and suggest solutions and improvements
-* understand test driven development
+* A solid understanding and appreciation for automated tests
-* be proficient in the English language, both written and verbal
+* To be proficient in the English language, both written and verbal

 **Extra consideration will be given for candidates that:**

-* have experience with static site generators
+* Have experience with our technical stack (Ruby/Rails, JavaScript, React, GraphQL, Kubernetes)
-* have experience with GraphQL backends
+* Have experience with static site generators
-* have a passion for the solving the needs of our users
+* Have a passion for the solving the needs of our users

 ***